 - To ensure the child receives a copy of their PEP. - To advise the Virtual School if the DT is going to change/leave the school.
-Or if you change your email address.(GDPR) - To liaise with your finance department concerning fixed rate & additional PPP payments you are expecting. - To attend PEPs in the summer term for those who are going to transition to your school/establishment. - To submit your PEP within 10 working days of the PEP meeting being held. - To complete a PEP every term (at the very least). - If there is a change of date for a PEP meeting you will ensure the date is amended on Welfare Call to reflect this. - To inform the Virtual School of any changes you require or if there are any issues in order for them to be resolved at an early stage. - It is a statutory requirement for a DT to attend one training session (Induction/Network/Conference) with the Virtual School per year.
+Or if you change your email address.(GDPR) - To liaise with your finance department concerning fixed rate & additional PPP payments you are expecting.

+- To attend PEPs in the summer term for those who are going to transition to your school/establishment. - To ensure the education sections of the PEP are completed to a good standard (assessed as green by the Virtual School). - To ensure the child's voice is established within the PEP paperwork. - To submit your PEP within 10 working days of the PEP meeting being held. - To complete a PEP every term (at the very least). - If there is a change of date for a PEP meeting you will ensure the date is amended on Welfare Call to reflect this. - To inform the Virtual School of any changes you require or if there are any issues in order for them to be resolved at an early stage. - It is a statutory requirement for a DT to attend one training session (Induction/Network/Conference) with the Virtual School per term.
 This will be entered on the S157/175 annual safeguarding return.